Memorex

 - P003No hidden lesson application

-- P004/P010Retrieval score cannot override access policy
+- P004/P010Retrieval score cannot override access or consent policy

 - P005No external communication without approval